 Tulsa hires Ohio State coordinator Wilson as head coach

-TULSA, Okla. – Kevin Wilson will seek to bring Tulsa some of the prolific passing and scoring he’s overseen during six seasons as the offensive coordinator at Ohio State.
+TULSA, Okla.
+(AP) Kevin Wilson will seek to bring Tulsa some of the prolific passing and scoring he's overseen during six seasons as the offensive coordinator at Ohio State.

 Wilson was hired as Tulsa's coach on Tuesday and introduced at an afternoon news conference.